Janismo

 Janismo is a political behavior and ideology often attributed to Jânio Quadros, the 22nd President of Brazil.
+It consisted of a conservative populism that aimed to mobilize the lower class, mainly composed of the working class, against the political elite.

 Background

 During the term of former president Juscelino Kubitschek, the Brazilian government adopted a policy of developmentalism.
-It constructed the city of Brasilia under the promise of development in national industry within 5 years.
+It constructed the city of Brasília under the promise of development in national industry within 5 years.